 5 Mayan Rings

-It should be a happy day for Joseph (Ed Quinn) and his family as it is his daughter Jacey's (Magda Apanowicz) birthday.
-But after the tap water turns blood red things turn nasty as ice spears plummet to the Earth, killing his mum, Miriam (Christine Willes).
+It should be a happy day for Joseph (Ed Quinn - The Search for Santa Paws) and his family as it is his daughter Jacey's (Magda Apanowicz - Snowmageddon) birthday.
+But after the tap water turns blood red things turn nasty as ice spears plummet to Earth, killing his mum, Miriam (Christine Willes).
 But before she died she handed over a ring to Jacey, telling her that the women in her family are special and not to worry.
 As a whole host of disasters from earthquakes to tornadoes hit the town it seems that Jacey is the chosen one who has the power to stop what ever ancient curse it is which is causing this series of 12 disasters.
 But first according to prophecy she must finds 5 Mayan rings to stop this disaster.

-3 Things I love are Christmas, disaster movies and made for TV movies, so you can imagine my delight when I came across "The 12 Disasters of Christmas", a TV movie which combined the things I love.
-Now you may question why I would love the combination of disaster and TV movie but it is simple because usually that combo makes for bad entertainment.
-Unfortunately "The 12 Disasters of Christmas" ends up a movie with a nice idea but one which fails to bring it to life by being neither good nor entertainingly bad.
+3 Things I love are Christmas movies, disaster movies and made for TV movies, so you can imagine my delight when I came across "The 12 Disasters of Christmas", a TV movie which combined the things I love.
+Now you may question why I would love the combination of disaster and TV movie but it is simple because usually that combo makes for the sort of bad movie which is entertaining.
+Unfortunately "The 12 Disasters of Christmas" ends up a movie with a nice idea but one which fails to bring it to life by being neither good nor bad.

 Now that idea is to take the famous Christmas song of "The 12 Days of Christmas" and turn that into a disaster movie where many centuries ago the Mayans came up with it as a way to prevent a prophecy from being forgotten.
-Yes we have Mayans and if you check the year of release this connected with the whole 2012 doomsday prophecy which considering this is 2016 didn't happen.
-Now I like the idea of using "The 12 Days of Christmas" as part of a disaster story but what they have come up is weak and not really that engaging, in fact it is more stupid than anything.
+Yes we have Mayans and if you check the year of release this connected with the whole 2012 doomsday prophecy thing which considering this is 2016 didn't happen.
+Now I like the idea of using "The 12 Days of Christmas" as part of a disaster story but what they have come up is weak and not really that engaging, in fact it is more stupid than anything, I suppose I should have expected that.

 What this all boils down to is that sadly "The 12 Disasters of Christmas" ends up a weak made for TV disaster movie which takes an entertaining idea and throws some creativity at it but never pulls it off to be truly entertaining.